EvaGraceSmith/Reading-Notes/401/engineering-readings.md

 * **Life Gamification:** Learn from, but don't focus on failures.

+### Additional Questions:

-* What’s the one thing I bring to this career (and a potential employer) that nobody else can?
+##### What’s the one thing I bring to this career (and a potential employer) that nobody else can?

--My own unique perspective and experiences
+* My own unique perspective and experiences

-* What are 3 things I’ll start doing to “un-stick” myself whenever I get stuck on tough piece of code, logic, or feature?
+##### What are 3 things I’ll start doing to “un-stick” myself whenever I get stuck on tough piece of code, logic, or feature?

 1. Use the rubber duck (rubber or human) to talk through the issue